Maine State Chamber, Department of Labor outline WorkShare program as an alternative to COVID-19 layoffs

 As part of the rulemaking process, the department conducted a series of “listening” sessions around the state, starting in late October 2019, and held nearly a dozen meetings from as far north as Presque Isle, to Machias, Portland and Sanford, to name a few.
 While the comment sessions were for both employers and employees, they were predominantly attended by small businesses that were concerned with the mechanics of implementation, costs, and complexity.

 Again, a quick review seems to indicate that employers received some of what they were looking for in terms their concerns over implementation, but not in other areas.
 For example, the rules indicated that if you cash out any other kind of leave benefit upon separation, you must also do so with any unused PTO time.
 This runs contrary to discussions in the Labor and Housing committee last session and creates a significate financial liability for impacted employers, particularly small businesses.
 When considering this particular requirement, it’s important to remember that, while many employers provide paid benefits to their full-time employees, they don’t provide it to part-time workers.
 Some small businesses don’t currently provide any paid leave.
 Therefore, some businesses are going to incur “sticker shock” with this requirement.

-If businesses want to provide comment but not do so virtually, written comments can be submitted electronically through an online submission form. https://www.maine.gov/labor/proposedrulemaking/ Public comments may be sent by email to firstname.lastname@example.org; please note that it is about Earned Paid Leave Rules in the subject line.
+If businesses want to provide comment but not do so virtually, written comments can be submitted electronically through an online submission form.
+Public comments may be sent by email to firstname.lastname@example.org; please note that it is about Earned Paid Leave Rules in the subject line.
 Mailed correspondence can be sent to Maine Department of Labor at 54 State House Station, Augusta, Maine 04330-0054.
 All submissions require your full name as well as a place of residence.
-The public comment period remains open until 5:00 p.m. on Monday, April 27, 2020.
+Due to the COVID-19 crisis, the written public comment period has been extended to 5:00 p.m. on Wednesday, May 27, 2020.